Basavachari/MINIPROJECT/README.md

 1. SQLDetails -->Mysql details here
     - Details.java
-        > for storing sql details
+        > for storing SQL server credentials
 2. Run --> App.java and corresponding methods are here
+    - App.java
-    - App.java => class that has main method.
+        > class that has main method.
+    - Operate.java
-    - Operate.java       => has methods that is called by App.java by corresponding command line arguments
+        > has methods that is called by App.java by corresponding command line arguments
 3. Classes         -> we kept all classes here
+    - Anime.java
-    - Anime.java         => has details,constructors,methods of Anime class
+        > has details,constructors,methods of Anime class
+    - Episode.java
-    - Episode.java       => has details,constructors,methods of Episode class
+        > has details,constructors,methods of Episode class
+    - Movie.java
-    - Movie.java         => has details,constructors,methods of Movie class
+        > has details,constructors,methods of Movie class
 4. Interfaces -> we kept all interfaces here
+    - CONNECTable.java
-    - CONNECTable.java   => interface for getconnection
+        > interface for getconnection
+    - CRUDable.java
-    - CRUDable.java      => interface for CRUD operations
+        > interface for CRUD operations
+    - FITERable.java
-    - FITERable.java     => interface for filter operations
+        > interface for filter operations
 5. Implementation -> implementations of interfaces are in this directory
+    - AnimeCRUD.java
-    - AnimeCRUD.java     => implements CRUDable interface and has CRUD operations for Anime class
+        > implements CRUDable interface and has CRUD operations for Anime class
+    - ConnectionFactory.java
-    - ConnectionFactory.java => implements CONNECTable interface to get connection with sql server.
+        > implements CONNECTable interface to get connection with sql server.
     - EpisodeCRUD.java   => implements CRUDable interface and has CRUD operations for Episode class
     - MovieCRUD.java     => implements CRUDable interface and has CRUD operations for Movie class.
     - TestFILTER.java    => implements FITERable interface and has soring and filter operations for all there classes